learn-co-students/phrg-sql-aggregate-functions-lab-pca-000/README.md

 Note: Since it's a Ruby file, write your queries as strings inside each method already defined in `lib/students.rb` .

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-aggregate-functions-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-aggregate-functions-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Objectives:</p>